-Your hub for learning about the future of your Milwaukee Public Museum!
+Your source for updates about the future of your Milwaukee Public Museum!

 We invite you to check back often, see what's new, and let us know what you think at firstname.lastname@example.org!